koksyn/RedUnit/README.md

 ### Prototype objects container

-*File* `src/poc.red`
+**File** `src/poc.red`

-*Purpose*
+**Purpose**

-ability to store objects safely in a *key-value* map, with access control and type checking.
+Ability to store objects safely in a *key-value* map, with access control and type checking.
 Currently `map!` can store anything, so *POC* will guarantee, that only objects will be stored.
 Fetching chosen element will return a clone of object prototype.